spoonapps/docs/reference/spoon_server/e-advanced_topics.md

 	d.
 In the "Administration Site Address" section, change http:// to http**s**://

-		i.
-The "Certificate file" and "Certificate key file" fields in the "SSL Certificate" section should now be editable
+		- The "Certificate file" and "Certificate key file" fields in the "SSL Certificate" section should now be editable

 	e.
 In the "SSL Certificate" section:

-		i.
-Set the "Certificate file" field to the path of the certificate, .crt, file
+		- Set the "Certificate file" field to the path of the certificate, .crt, file

-		ii.
-Set the "Certificate key file" field to the path of the certificate key, .key, file
+		- Set the "Certificate key file" field to the path of the certificate key, .key, file

 2. On the client machine, double-click on your certificate.crt file to install it in the "Trusted Root Certification Authorities for Windows"